 A member of the public noted that the Parish Council had agreed to conduct a Tree Survey of the Parish.
 The Chairman stated that this was not the case and would be a costly exercise.
 Having first suggested that the next agenda should include the question of undertaking a survey it was noted by Councillor Stevenson-Hinde that, since the Parish Council does not own any land, tree ownership does not fall in its remit.
 Therefore, the suggestion was retracted.

 Councillor Naughton suggested that an article in the next addition of Madingley News could be a starting point for the Parish to highlight any trees of particular status.
-The Parish Council would be happy to pass these thoughts onto the local landowners and the Tree Officer at South Cambs District Council
+The Parish Council would be happy to pass these thoughts onto the local landowners and the Tree Officer at South Cambs District Council.

 050521/18 Matters for discussion/correspondence received